Allen J. Ellender

-Allen Joseph Ellender (September 24, 1890 – July 27, 1972) was an American politician and lawyer who was a U.S. Senator from Louisiana from 1937 until his death.
+Allen Joseph Ellender (September 24, 1890 – July 27, 1972) was an American politician and lawyer who was a U.S. senator from Louisiana from 1937 until his death.
 He was a Democrat who was originally allied with Huey Long.
-As Senator he compiled a generally conservative record, voting 77% of the time with the Conservative Coalition on domestic issues.
+As Senator he had a generally conservative record, voting 77% of the time with the Conservative Coalition on domestic issues.
 A staunch segregationist, he signed the Southern Manifesto in 1956, voted against the Voting Rights Act of 1965, and opposed anti-lynching legislation in 1938.
 Unlike many Democrats he was not a "hawk" in foreign policy and opposed the Vietnam War.

 Ellender served as President Pro Tempore, and the chair of the Senate Appropriations Committee.
-He also served as the chair of the Senate Agriculture Committee for over 16 years.
+He also served as the chair of the Senate Agriculture Committee for over 18 years.

 Early life

-Ellender was born in the town of Montegut in Terrebonne Parish, a center of Cajun culture.
+Ellender was born in the town of Montegut in Terrebonne Parish.
 He was the son of Victoria Marie (Javeaux) and Wallace Richard Ellender, Sr. He attended public and private schools, and in 1909 he graduated with a Bachelor of Arts degree from the Roman Catholic St. Aloysius College in New Orleans.
 (It has been reorganized as Brother Martin High School).
-He graduated from Tulane University Law School in New Orleans with a LL.B. in 1913, was admitted to the bar later that year, and launched his practice in Houma.
+He graduated from Tulane University Law School with an LL.B. in 1913, was admitted to the bar later that year, and launched his practice in Houma.

-Early career

-Ellender was appointed as the city attorney of Houma, Louisiana, serving from 1913 to 1915, then served as Terrebonne Parish District Attorney from 1915 to 1916.